decaporg/decap-cms/docs/architecture.md

 The core abstractions for content editing are `collections`, `entries` and `widgets`.

 Each `collection` represents a collection of entries.
-This can either be a collection of similar entries with the same structure, or a set of entries that each of their own structure.
+This can either be a collection of similar entries with the same structure, or a set of entries where each has their own structure.

 The structure of an entry is defined as a series of fields, each with a `name`, a `label` and a `widget` .